Dwight-Modiwirijo/Ascendant/Zer0proof/Paper.md

 This appendix presents the complete modal-semantic framework underlying the Alternative Route.
 Whereas the Alt Route uses a successor-based grounding structure, the HyperModal system provides the global modal semantics and grounding axioms that justify the ontological closure the Alt Route depends on.

-The following foundations are fully implemented and verified in Lean 4.
+The following foundations are fully formalized in Lean 4 (definitions and axioms, together with a suite of reductio theorems).

 ---